DAHUB-GUIOT/natur-78/replit.md

   - **NEW**: Company profiles display skills, services, certifications, stats, and contact information
   - **FIXED**: WhatsAppChat component now handles localStorage contact storage for seamless messaging initiation

+- ✅ **January 26, 2025**: Complete Real-Time Chat System Implementation
+  - **NEW**: Added WebSocket server for real-time messaging with ws and uuid dependencies
+  - **NEW**: Implemented WebSocket connection in WhatsAppChat with authentication and real-time updates
+  - **NEW**: Added typing indicators for live communication feedback between users
+  - **NEW**: Enhanced message sending API to automatically create conversations between new contacts
+  - **NEW**: Fixed database message queries to properly retrieve conversation messages chronologically
+  - **NEW**: Added real-time message broadcasting to recipients via WebSocket connections
+  - **NEW**: Implemented toast notifications for new messages and conversation status updates
+  - **NEW**: Enhanced "Contactar" button to trigger automatic chat search and greeting message
+  - **NEW**: Fixed company profile routes and messaging integration for seamless B2B communication
+  - **FUNCTIONAL**: Users can now click "Contactar" → automatically start real-time chat → send/receive messages instantly

 - ✅ **January 25, 2025**: Complete Admin Dashboard Implementation with Database Fixes
   - **NEW**: Created comprehensive admin API endpoints for user management, experience approval, and platform statistics
   - **NEW**: Implemented role-based authentication with admin middleware protection